vkoves/vkoves.github.io/_posts/2026-08-24-ev-road-tripping-is-actually-easy-now.md

 area), that's ~4.5 gallons of gas, only enough for 112 miles in an car of average gas mileage (25 mpg).

-We ended up charging for 42 minutes in Lafayette, but that's not because the car needed to - if we were really rushing, we'd hit 80% at keep going, since all EVs (and all battery-powered devices) dramatically slow down their rate of charge over 80%.
+We ended up charging for 42 minutes in Lafayette, but that's not because the car needed to - if we were really rushing, we'd hit 80% and keep going, since all EVs (and all battery-powered devices) dramatically slow down their rate of charge over 80%.
 But since we were eating a late lunch at the attached Wawa, we just ate our meal and came back to a fully charged car!